allnulled/rest-router/README.md

 ## 5. Conclusion

-RESTRouter is a simple tool, composed with a few lines of code, but it can take so much time of your development, that... well, you should better not use it.
+SuperRestRouter is a simple tool, composed with a few lines of code, but it can take so much time of your development, that... well, you should better not use it.

 Better for me, of course.
 Go fuck yourself, bastards.